About This Property

 Waitlist managed by Seattle Housing Authority

-The opportunity to apply for a chance to receive a voucher is ongoing.
-Applicants will be randomly selected from the voucher list whenever vouchers are available.
-Preference is given to households with incomes at 30% or less of AMI, those who are homeless, or have been homeless in the prior 12 months.
-Applicants with incomes above 50% of AMI are not eligible.
+Applicants are randomly selected from the voucher list when vouchers are available.
+Preference is given to households with incomes at 30% or less of AMI and those who are homeless.
+Applicants must check in monthly using Save My Spot to remain on the list.

 Waitlist data provided by section8waitlist.org